mlforcada/Appraise/readme_gisting.md

 where
 original is a text in L1,
-reference is the same text in literary translation into L2, and tags is the reference text put through Apertium part-of-speech tagger (see notes below).
+reference is the same text in literary translation into L2, and tags is the reference text put through Apertium morphological analyzer (see notes below).
 The available options include:
 * -mt, --machine FILENAME – original text translated through Apertium, if the tasks should contain machine translation as a tip for evaluator;